roytang/blog/content/post/2017/03/review-final-fantasy-xv.md

 **Achievements**

 Speaking of achievements, I was a touch disappointed with FFXV's achievement set.
 I got the Platinum trophy, but I felt like it was a bit too easy, as there was still a lot of things to do in the game outside of the achievements.
-I don't want annoying grindy achievements, but I don't want them to be too easy and "no challenge&#8221; either.
+I don't want annoying grindy achievements, but I don't want them to be too easy and "no challenge" either.

 **Other stuff**